backdrop-contrib/textile/README.md

 The Textile module allows you to enter content using Textile, a simple, plain text syntax that is filtered into valid XHTML.
-The project Wiki page provides syntax descriptions and examples. ??If you are using the title module, you will need to ensure that Textile comes before the title module on the filter ordering page.??
+The project Wiki page provides syntax descriptions and examples.
+If you are using the title module, you will need to ensure that Textile comes before the title module on the filter ordering page.

 Textile can be enabled on a per-input-format basis.
 There is an option on the configuration page of each input format for indicating